 The only piece of data still to be entered is the Start Date.
 Dates are normally stored in a special way and we will come back to this later in this tutorial.
-There is no more information to enter now, so press RETURN again.
+There is no more information to enter now, so press RETURN, again.
 The screen then displays the EDITOR prompt (.).

-'''

-Now type

-FI

-and press RETURN.
+Now type \mathbf{FI} and press RETURN.
 This files the item and returns you to the TCL prompt.

-The screen displays
+The screen displays the following:

-Create item 2 (for employee number 2) in exactly the same way.
-Type

-ED XYZ 2

-and press RETURN.
+Create item 2 (for employee number 2) in the same way.
+Type ED XYZ 2 and press RETURN.

-At the EDITOR prompt (.), type
+At the EDITOR prompt (.), type I and press RETURN.

-I

-and press RETURN.

-At attribute number 001, type
+At attribute number 001, type sutton.

-Sutton

-At attribute number 002, type

-Peter

-and press RETURN.

-At attribute number 003, type

-76, Churchills, Hertford, Herts

-and press RETURN.

-At attribute number 004, type

-(0761) 5739

-'''

-At attribute number 005, type